Makoto Fujimura

 Makoto Fujimura is an American artist.
 He is considered to be one of the leading figures of "slow art" movement.
 He has coined the terms "Culture Care" and "Theology of Making".
 He graduated with a Bachelor of Arts degree from Bucknell University, then studied in a traditional Japanese painting doctorate program for several years at Tokyo University of the Arts with several notable artists such as Takashi Murakami and Hiroshi Senju.
-His bicultural arts education led his style towards a fusion between fine art and abstract expressionism, together with the traditional Japanese art of Nihonga and Kacho-ga (bird-and-flower painting tradition).
+His bicultural arts education led his style towards a fusion between contemplative art and expressionism, using the traditional materials of Japanese art of Nihonga.
+His art is significantly influenced by Sen no Rikyū.

-Biography
+Early life and education

 Early life

 Fujimura was born in Boston, Massachusetts.
 Both of his parents were of Japanese descent and after Fujimura was born, they returned to Japan, where Fujimura spent most of his childhood.
+His father was Osamu Fujimura, one of the pioneers of speech science.

 When he was 13 years old, his family came back to the United States.

 Education

 Fujimura graduated cum laude from Bucknell University in 1983 with a double major in animal behavior and art and a minor in creative writing.
 Fujimura went on to study traditional Japanese painting at the Tokyo University of the Arts under a Nihonga Master Kazuho Hieda.
 He received his Master of Fine Arts degree in 1989.
-He was invited back to the Tokyo University of the Arts to continue his education in a lineage doctoral-level program in Nihonga, an ancient Japanese painting style, under a Nihonga Master Matazo Kayama.
+He was invited back to the Tokyo University of the Arts to continue his education in a lineage doctoral-level program in Nihonga, an ancient Japanese painting style, under Nihonga Master Matazō Kayama.
 He was the first non-Japanese citizen to be accepted in the Japanese painting doctorate program, which dates back to the 15th century.

 Work

 Paintings

-Fujimura's paintings are a combination of the traditional Japanese painting style known as Nihonga and abstract expressionism.
-Throughout the 1990s Fujimura exhibited his paintings in both Japan and the US.
+Fujimura's works has been exhibited in major museums and galleries around the world, including the U.S., Japan, Taiwan, Israel, the U.K., China, and Hong Kong.
 In 1992, at the age of 32, Fujimura became the youngest artist ever to have a piece acquired by the Museum of Contemporary Art in Tokyo.